-Students with visual disabilities should also make time to speak one-on-one with each professor at the beginning of every semester/quarter.
+Students with visual disabilities should also make time to speak with each professor at the beginning of every semester/quarter.
 These private conversations allow the student to ask questions, share concerns and inform the instructor about all of their specific classroom needs.
-These chats also open the door for further discussions about assistive technology and learning accommodations.
-Any blind or visually impaired student that enrolls in a class taught by an instructor who refuses to offer the required accommodations should immediately contact his/her disability counselor and/or the school’s office for disabled students.
+These talks also open the door for further discussions about assistive technology and learning accommodations.
+Any blind or visually impaired student that enrolls in a class taught by an instructor who refuses to offer the required accommodations should immediately contact their disability counselor and/or the school’s office for disabled students.

 Below you’ll find a list of academic scholarships for blind and visually impaired students, as well some additional organizations dedicated to assisting visually disabled individuals and promoting their inclusion.

 - Al Camp Memorial Scholarship